IBM-Cloud/weather-company-data-demo/README.md

   $ cf create-service weatherinsights Free weatherinsights-service
   ```

-8. Push it to Bluemix.
-You need to perform additional steps when it is deployed, so you must add the option --no-start argument
+8. Push the service to Bluemix.
+You need to perform additional steps when it is deployed, so you must add the option --no-start argument.

   ```
   $ cf push --no-start
   ```

-9. Now bind the service to your app. **Note**: The name *insights-for-weather-demo* must be updated to reflect the name that you chose in step 5.
+9. Now, bind the service to your app. **Note**: The name *insights-for-weather-demo* must be updated to reflect the name that you chose in step 5.

   ```
   $ cf bind-service insights-for-weather-demo weatherinsights-service